smalltown2kt/gal-marinemarks/README.md

 The [International Organization for Marine Aids to Navigation](https://www.iala.int/) is the international body which specifies the style, visual and requirements for buoys and marine navigation equipment.
 For historic reasons there are two systems:

 * IALA System A: Used by most of the world.
-Port is red and starboard is green.
+Port is red and starboard is green. (e.g. image below)
 * IALA System B: Used by the Americas and parts of East Asia.
 Starboard is red and port is green.

 ![IALA System A set](img/Selection2_full.png)